Archive Scanning Services for Historical Document Preservation

 The Importance Of Archival Scanning Services

 Historical archives contain valuable information.
-While we want this information to be available to scholars, researchers and students who need it, we also have a responsibility to retain these valuable originals for as long as possible.
+While we want this information to be available to scholars, researchers, and students who need it, we also have a responsibility to retain these valuable originals for as long as possible.

-Digitization helps us solve this challenge.
+Archive digitization helps us solve this challenge.
 By scanning the originals, we can make digital copies available to those who need to use the information—and by using specialized preservation techniques, we can retain the precious originals for as long as possible.

 Specialized Archival Scanning Solutions